broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 * Renamed the input expected_cells to gex_expected_cells
 * Updated gex_expected_cells to a required output
 * Reformatted the library CSV output filename to remove an extra gex
+* Updated the ATAC fragment file output so that it is bgzipped; this does  not impact the Optimus workflow

 # 7.7.0
 2024-09-24 (Date of Last Commit)